-The entire set of DNA in a person is called the human genome.
-The genome contains about 3 billion DNA 'letters' in total.
+The entire set of genes/DNA in a person is called the human genome.
+The genome contains about 6 billion DNA units ('genetic letters') in total.
 Whole Genome Sequencing (WGS) is a new genetic technology that allows a person's entire genome to be read and studied at once.
-Since WGS has the ability to study all of your DNA letters at one time, it has the potential to replace many of the current genetic tests that are available which can only look at small sections of DNA (e.g. a single gene or a small number of genes) at one time.
+Since WGS has the ability to study all of your genes at one time, it has the potential to replace many of the current genetic tests that are available which can only look at a single gene or a small number of genes at one time.

 Thousands of variants are found in each person undergoing WGS for a genetic condition.
-Although most of these will be harmless variants or variants of uncertain significance, there is about a 30% chance of finding a disease-causing variant which leads to a new genetic diagnosis and explains the cause of the medical condition your family was being tested for.
+Although most of these will be normal variants or variants of uncertain significance, there is about a 30% chance of finding a disease-causing variant which leads to a new genetic diagnosis and explains the cause of the medical condition your family was being tested for.